LUMC/galaxy-launcher/README.md

 It can be enabled when ansible 2.3 is released as stable.

 ## Removing the galaxy docker instance.
-`ansible-playbook deletegalaxy.yml` deletes your galaxy instance.
-It can also be used to delete the testmigration instance.
-To do so, edit `deletegalaxy.yml` and change galaxydocker.config in testmigrate.config in the vars_files section.
+`ansible-playbook main.yml -e "hosts=HOSTNAME run=deletegalaxy` does the following things:
+- deletes the container
+- removes the firewall exception and removes the profile

+If `delete_files=True` is added then it will also delete the export folder